MicrosoftDocs/visualstudio-docs/docs/ide/reference/team-explorer-reference.md

 ---
 title: Team Explorer reference
-description: Learn how to about the various functions in Team Explorer to manage work and coordinate with other team members to develop a project. ms.custom: SEO-VS-2020 ms.date: 12/04/2018 ms.topic: reference
+description: Learn about the various functions in Team Explorer to manage work and coordinate with other team members to develop a project. ms.custom: SEO-VS-2020 ms.date: 12/04/2018 ms.topic: reference